AndiEcker/AcuSihotInterfaces/README.md

 ### Synchronization between Salesforce and Sihot

-Recently we also started to implement the [AssServer application](#assserver-application) that will pass any changes of reservation data and of room occupations (check-ins, check-outs and room-moves) done within Sihot to Salesforce (and optionally also to the AssCache database).
+Recently we also started to implement the [BssServer application](#bssserver-application) that will pass any changes of reservation data and of room occupations (check-ins, check-outs and room-moves) done within Sihot to Salesforce (and optionally also to the AssCache database).